 How to Avoid Ethical Issues in Business

 A common method businesses use to manage ethical issues is to simply deny the problem exists.
 Companies often combine this with a gag order to stop employees talking.
 If you want to maintain a good reputation, this is the worst thing you can do.
 After all, sooner or later, the unethical behavior will come to light.

-- Double check your books on a regular basis.
+By checking your books regularly, you’ll notice if anyone is stealing from you.
 In the case you do detect theft, you’ll need to decide whether firing the employee is enough or if it’s also necessary to report the crime to the law enforcement.

 Ethical Issues in Business: Examples